KxSystems/kafka/docs/reference.md

 ### `.kafka.unsubscribe`

-_Unsubscribe from all topics associated with teh consumer and remove consume-topic callback._
+_Unsubscribe from all topics associated with the consumer and remove consume-topic callback._

 Syntax: `.kafka.unsubscribe[consumer_idx]`